mfouesneau/gitpod-cpp-project-template/docs/README.md

 xtensor/0.21.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-add your requirements to the `conanfile.txt` in the `requires` section, e.g,
+add your requirements to the `conanfile.txt` in the `requires` section, e.g.,
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~{lang-yaml}
 [requires]
  xtensor/0.21.5